itsnauman/postie/README.md

 # Postie

 <img src="http://41.media.tumblr.com/tumblr_md787xAplD1rnrne9o1_1280.png" width="280" alt="Postman Icon" align="right">
-Postie is a command line utility for batch sending email.
+Postie is a command line utility for batch sending emails and text messages.

 #### Features

 * Works with any SMTP server
+* Send Text Messages using Twilo
 * Fast, templated, bulk emails
 * All of the power of Jinja 2 templating engine.
-* Uses threads to send emails concurrently.
+* Uses threads to send emails and text messages concurrently.
 * Reads attributes from CSV file

 ### Installation